|

 Back in the day when I was a young girl, my classmates and I celebrated May Day.
-It was celebrated as the coming of spring but, as I have learned through research, it was a pagan holiday celebrated in England before the coming of Christ.
+It was celebrated as the coming of spring, but as I have learned through research, it was a pagan holiday celebrated in England before the coming of Christ.
 A better description would be a festival of flowers.

-May Day is the forgotten holiday by many but the sentiments of the day make it a perfect holiday to remember the beautiful things we have been waiting for all winter.
+May Day is the forgotten holiday by many, but the sentiments of the day make it a perfect holiday to remember the beautiful things we have been waiting for all winter.
 Who does not wait for the first flowers of spring?

 Traditionally, May Day was celebrated on May 1.
 People would make small baskets of flowers and sweets and hang them on their neighbor's doors.
 You were supposed to try and catch the person who hung it there and if you did the penalty was a kiss from the person you caught.
-There were great celebrations with young girls who danced the May pole dance and there even was contests to crown the May queen.
+There were great celebrations with young girls who danced the May pole dance and there even were contests to crown the May queen.
 Back in the 1900's people even exchanged May Day postcards.
 Here are some easy ways to celebrate this wonderful day.

 These can easily be made by kids of all ages.